- Parents Home

 - Make up for lost calories.
 Your child might not want to eat very much when receiving chemotherapy.
 So in between treatments, make up for the decreased intake with things like high-calorie bars and milkshakes.
 Ask your child's doctor for recommendations.

 Helping Your Child Eat Less (or Better!)

-Many kids undergoing cancer treatment tend to eat less and lose weight because
+Many kids undergoing cancer treatment tend to eat less and lose weight because their appetites are affected.